AISquaredInc/aisquared/README.md

 - `AzureClient`
   - This client facilitates the interaction with Azure cloud storage

+### aisquared.serving

+The `aisquared.serving` subpackage contains utilities for serving models locally or remotely using [MLflow](https://mlflow.org) or locally using [Flask](https://flask.palletsprojects.com/en/2.1.x/).

 ### aisquared.logging

 The `aisquared.logging` subpackage is powered by [MLflow](https://mlflow.org), a powerful open-source platform for the machine learning lifecycle.
 The `logging` subpackage inherits nearly all functionality from mlflow, so we highly recommend users refer to the [MLflow documentation site](https://mlflow.org/docs/latest/index.html) for additional information.